What to Know Before Buying an RV – Checklist

 1 – Inspect the RV Roof Before Buying an RV

 What to Know Before Buying an RV.
 Let’s start with the roof.
-The roof is a great place to start your inspection and so I would say bring a ladder.
+The roof is a great place to start your inspection, so I would say bring a ladder.
 Using your ladder, you will inspect the RV roof for bow spots, RV roof repairs, and RV roof vents.

-Today you bet I am going to bring that ladder to the inspection.
+Today, you bet I am going to bring that ladder to the inspection.
 Save time and money.
 I don’t care what people think of me.
-I don’t care if it takes me you know 20 to 30 seconds to pull it out and put it up.
-If I can get a bird’s-eye view of this trailer this is a big investment.
-You will see it from every angle and the ladder is going to help you do that.
+I don’t care if it takes me, you know, 20 to 30 seconds to pull it out and put it up.
+If I can get a bird’s-eye view of this RV, this is a significant investment.
+You will see it from every angle, and the ladder is going to help you do that.
 So you’ve gotten on the ladder, you’re looking up top.

-What I’m going to look for first is bowing in the skin of the trailer so if you’re in somewhere like this that has a lot of snow or has a lot of rain if that snow stays up on the trailer and it’s not properly removed you’re going to get bowing between the framing and that skin will move down.
+What I’m going to look for first is bowing in the skin of the trailer, so if you’re in somewhere like this that has a lot of snow or has a lot of rain, if that snow stays up on the trailer and it’s not removed correctly you’re going to get bowing between the framing and that skin will move down.

 That’s just a potential for water to work its way in.
-When I’m first pulling in to do this inspection I am looking:
+I am looking:

-• If there, isn’t a tarp on the trailer does it appear the tarp has been on the trailer for a while?
+2. If there isn’t a tarp on the RV, does it appear the tarp has been on the trailer for a while?

 An RV that’s been loved and well taken care of typically has a tarp through the harder seasons when it’s not being used.